Top 5 of best tools to use for indirect sales in 2021

 Of course, business planning is more than a theoretical exercise.
 It’s one of the most essential processes in a commercial organization to generate new forms of growth, preventing churn and beat the competition.
 BRM (Business Relationship Management) software has been developed to make the process of partner business planning smooth and useful for all parties.
 The mission of a great BRM system is to establish a process of joint business planning between senior management, commercial teams and business partners.

-Business plans and partner plans just don’t work with spreadsheets and presentations
+Business plans and partner plans just don’t work with spreadsheets, templates and presentations

 So channel account managers might consider the partner business planning process as theoretical and cumbersome.
 On the other side, senior sales management asks for more anticipation.
 One of the main reasons for this is technology, or better the lack of technology: